“Inferred” – 12′ diameter archway for Town of Langley, WA Clyde Alley, 2016 with Milo White (steel)

 ~Lin was on an art sabbatical in Australia from Nov 2016 – Feb 2017.
 She was comparing the narrative threadlines in Native American with Aboriginal art.
 Now that she has returned, look for some amazing results of her studies in her new work.
 Her first presentation, entitled “Things We Remember Never Having Seen,” will be to NW Designer Craftsmen on Wed.
 May 10, 2017, at 7 pm at Phinney Ridge Community Center (lower building).
 The free event is open to the public.

 ~With her metal sculptor partner, Milo White, Lin was just awarded a commission by the Mount Vernon, WA Arts Commission to create an 18′ tall steel, glass and stone totem pole for the City’s new Riverwalk Park.
 The team is excited to be working with Upper Skagit tribal member and artist Jay Bowen to interpret traditional formline designs in a modern style using contemporary materials.

-~Lin McJunkin and her metal sculptor partner Milo White are building a 1/2 scale model of their 15′ high lighted outdoor sculpture at the CityCenter Apartments, now under construction in Lynnwood, WA.
+~Lin McJunkin and her metal sculptor partner Milo White are nearing completion of their 20′ high lighted outdoor sculpture at the CityCenter Apartments, now under construction in Lynnwood, WA.
 The developers are excited about their maquette called “Apiarium impendus,” a piece about beehives and community.
-Watch this space for the completed piece due in May 2017.
+Watch this space for the completed piece due in June, 2017.

 Lin McJunkin’s work is continuously on display at: